5 Holiday Tips

 Tensions often run high at this time of year and as a member of the family works to assimilate back into the fold, it’s important to not get hung up on the issues or problems that took them out of the home in the first place.
 Families may find themselves reverting back to past behaviors as they interact and encounter some of the same problems.
 Rather than letting the past ruin this holiday season, take a look at five things to try to help prevent escalation at home.

-Tips to try during the holidays at home
+5 Holiday Tips to try at home

 1) Keep your sights set on the other person’s emotions and deal with emotions before anything else!
 The vast majority of our altercations happen when we are focused on behavior and words, rather than the emotions that drive them.
 We have to be less emotionally reactive as parents.